atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 .. image:: img/panel-alarms.png
    :align: center

 **Station selection**: Select the station to display the time series.
-Alternative to selection on the map.
+An alternative to selection on the map.

 .. image:: img/panel-stations.png
    :align: center